lobaro/iot/docs/configuration/lobaro-tool/index.md

 sidebar_position: 1
 ---

-# Lobaro Maintenance Tool
+# Lobaro Config Tool

-The Lobaro Maintenance Tool can be used to configure and diagnose Lobaro devices locally using a PC and our special [USB configuration adapter](../usb-config-adapter).
+The Lobaro Config Tool (a.k.a.
+Lobaro Maintenance Tool) can be used to configure and diagnose Lobaro devices locally using a PC and our special
+[USB configuration adapter](../usb-config-adapter).
 It's available as free [download](#download) for all common operating systems.